99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 You can use Signature Version 4 to sign the API requests, to give API access in one AWS account to users in a different AWS account, also use
 resource policy on the resource you are trying to access...
+Insert the signature into a query string parameter referred to as "X-Amz-Signature" Incorporate the signature into an HTTP header called "Authorization".

 If there are 2 policies one the same resource Deny and one Allow, the Deny wins.
 If IAM policy + S3 policy, the UNION of those creates the Total Policy Evaluated, so if you remove one the other one remains